ahlee-smwu/MCEF/README.md

-# Multimodal Correlated Fusion Network for Emotion Recognition in Utterance Level
+# MCEF: Multimodal Correlated Equal Fusion Network for Emotion Recognition in Utterance Level

 This repository is based on SDT model and source.